The Master of Environment

 The program is student led with the expectation that students will draw from across the university to build their expertise.

 Students and faculty in the Master of Environment program study environmental concerns from a variety of perspectives.
 Some of this research develops a scientific understanding of the environment, including the negative and positive feedbacks of natural and anthropogenic processes on the environment.
 Social science research in the program deals with the consequences of anthropogenic change, including the production of inequality, on a range of communities and social circumstances.

 - The Ultra-Clean Trace Element Laboratory UCTEL is one of the most advanced ultra-trace analytical facilities in the world.
 The chemistry and biogeochemistry, of trace elements in the environment are studied.

-- The Stress Ecology in Aquatic and Riparian Habitats Laboratory SEARcH provides a controlled growth room and equipment for the study of ecosystem structure and function as well as the persistence and degradation of contaminants in these environments.
+- The Stress Ecology in Aquatic and Riparian Habitats Laboratory SEARcH has a mix of controlled environment and field facilities to support the investigation of contaminants on ecosystem structure and function as well as their persistence and degradation in these environments.

 - The Environmental Conservation Lab focuses on the interface between biological and social sciences and conducts community-centered research, education, and outreach across North America and in the Global South.
 Research incorporates extensive fieldwork, spatial analysis and participatory video-making.

 - Master of Environment students also have access to the research facilities of the Centre for Earth Observation Science.